ICHydro/Riverlabs/docs/en/user-manual/quick-start/quick-start.md

 Before you begin, make sure you have:

 - Your Riverlabs logger (Ultrasonic or Lidar)
-- Main Battery (a 14500 or 18650 depening on type).
+- Main battery (a 14500 or 18650 depending on type)
 - CR1220 coin battery (for RTC backup)
-- Micro SD card
+- MicroSD card
 - FTDI cable or adapter (for programming)
 - Arduino IDE installed on your computer

 ## 1. Identify Your Logger